 We consider the case a success if the goals set by our client in the statement of work have been unequivocally met.
 In situations where our engineers successfully recover the vast majority of user data from a device without any significant loss of data (say, for example, 99% of files and 100% of user-defined goals met), we immediately charge the client for our work and send their data back to them in an expedited fashion.

 In dicier situations where a full recovery is not possible or our engineers testify that the most important data has not been recovered, we consult with our clients to judge the success of the case.
-Our clients can see the results of our data recovery efforts using our secure online file viewer.
+One of our engineers will schedule a remote session with the customer so they can get a better idea of the data we could and could not get.
 Ultimately, it is entirely up to the client to judge whether or not the recovery is enough of a success to warrant purchasing the data in these situations where some of the core objectives were not met.